 AUTISM SPECTRUM DISORDER

-Every individual with ASD is unique in their abilities and challenges.
-Whereas much focus to date has been on the challenges that individuals face with autism, we know that a great many of these individuals excel well beyond the average population in intellectual abilities, and visual, music, math, art and academic skills.
-Yet, despite their heightened abilities, most young adults with autism are experiencing particular difficulty during transition into adulthood, and are struggling to attain success in higher education, employment and independent living.
+Every individual with ASD is unique in his or her abilities and challenges.
+Whereas much focus to date has been on the challenges and deficits that individuals face with autism in the neurotypical world, we know that a great many of these individuals excel well beyond the average population in intellectual abilities, and visual, music, math, art and academic skills.
+Yet, despite heightened abilities in these and other areas, most young adults with autism are experiencing particular difficulty during transition to adulthood, and are struggling to acquire and maintain even minor successes in higher education, employment and living independently.

-While it is important to understand the difficulties presented by autism, it is imperative that we turn focus to effectively promoting the natural abilities of these individuals while providing skill development to overcome the social obstacles.
-There is an urgent need to provide effective opportunities, training, supports and technology that will allow individuals with autism to successfully transition into adulthood and reach their full potential.
-This population is very able, can achieve greatness and has much to offer the world.
+While it is critical to understand causation and the difficulties presented by autism, it is imperative that we turn equal focus to effectively developing the natural abilities of individuals with autism while providing skill development and meaningful ways to overcome obstacles.

 SLLEA was created to fill an urgent need to provide effective opportunity, skills training, supports and technology that will allow young men and women with higher functioning autism to transition fully into adulthood with confidence and success.

 1 in 59 children and 1 in 37 boys have been identified with autism spectrum disorder (ASD) in the United States.

 ASD is 4 times more common among boys than girls.